Eric-Yan-742/Obsidian/Job/Email.md

 I'm a 4th year undergraduate at the University of California, San Diego, studying Computer Science and Mathematics.
-I interned as a software engineer at Xiaomi last summer, working on applications to process financial data.
+I interned as a software engineer at Xiaomi last summer, working on applications to process financial bills.